chuckh/road-to-polymer/conversion.md

 ## Auto Conversion
 ### Select source code
 * Allow to pasted into textarea or
 * Select file on Github or
 * Select file local
+* Load file or pasted code
+* Auto Convert

 ### Finish
 1. Review converted code